Cough in Neuromuscular Disease

 Note: The content on this page or elsewhere on this website should not be used as a substitute for medical care.
 For medical care or advice, please seek the care of a clinician who specializes in the breathing issues of those with Neuromuscular Disease (NMD).

 One of the key components to the management of neuromuscular breathing weakness is cough augmentation, making a cough stronger.
-Those with weakened breathing muscles can develop cough insufficiency as the muscles in the neck, rib cage (between ribs), and the abdomen (diaphragm) weaken and prevent the individual from having a strong and/or effective cough, one that fails to bring secretions (mucus) and/or inhaled dust, food, or liquid up and out of the airways.
+Those with weakened breathing muscles can have cough insufficiency, preventing the individual from having a strong and/or effective cough, one that fails to bring secretions (mucus) and/or inhaled dust, food, or liquid up and out of the airways.

 Peak expiratory cough flow, a measure that your neuromuscular breathing specialist can obtain during checkups, is typically used to determine when to start cough augmentation therapy.
 A peak expiratory cough flow of 160 L/min or less is the typical threshold, but individuals with a peak expiratory cough flow of 270 L/min are considered at risk for complications associated with a respiratory infection because their cough strength can weaken further during infection.
 Having a maximum or “peak” expiratory pressure of 60 cm H2O or a history of repeated hospitalizations for respiratory infection and an inability to cough to effectively clear secretions are also indicators that it is time for an individual with NMD to start cough augmentation therapy in the home.

 Effective secretion clearance can prevent atelectasis, a condition where tiny air sacs, “alveoli” within the lung collapse, pneumonia, acute respiratory failure, and hospitalization which can lead to poor outcomes.
-Options for making a weak and/or ineffective cough stronger and clearing secretions from the airways include manual cough assistance (see pages 12-13 in https://muscle.ca/wp-content/uploads/2019/09/RC13guide-EN.pdf), use of a modified Ambu bag/manual resuscitator to deliver a stronger breath that more fully fills the lungs, and mechanical cough assistance.
+Options for making a weak and/or ineffective cough stronger and clearing secretions from the airways include manual cough assistance, use of a modified Ambu bag/manual resuscitator to deliver a stronger breath that more fully fills the lungs, and mechanical cough assistance.

 How does mechanical cough assistance work?
 It delivers through an oronasal mask, a mouthpiece, or a translaryngeal or tracheostomy tube, a large positive pressure breath of air at a specified speed (insufflation).
 After the lungs expand, the device reverses the flow of air at a specified speed to deliver a negative pressure breath (exsufflation).
 This simulates a stronger cough, pushing secretions up and out of the airways.
 Note: Your respiratory care company may provide the device without the mouthpiece unless your physician requests it in their order.
 Individuals who use the mouthpiece must have the ability to form and hold a lip seal on the mouthpiece.
 Those without bulbar muscle weakness are good candidates for mouthpiece cough assistance.